loglabs/mltrace/README.md

 ```
 > python examples/industry_ml.py
-Final output id: zguzvnwsux
+Final output id: aafknvtoag
 ```

-And if you trace this output in the UI (`trace zguzvnwsux`), you will get:
+And if you trace this output in the UI (`trace aafknvtoag`), you will get:

 ![screenshot](./res/industry_ml.png)